cwilper/tinyspa/README.md

 **Features:**

 * No runtime dependencies assumed except jQuery
-* Accepts ES7 Javascript, produces broadly-compatible ES5
+* Converts ES2017 javascript to broadly-compatible ES5 with babel
 * Comes with popular ESLint settings that work well in Atom
 * Manages dependencies with NPM and builds with gulp
 * Bundles javascript, including source map, with webpack